Chart Color Schemes

 Health performance in Capel Sound is a key challenge with a range of health conditions having marked impacts on both younger and older age cohorts

 Capel Sound faces significant health challenges, as indicated by AreaSearch's assessment of mortality rates and chronic condition prevalence.
-Various health conditions affect both younger and older age groups.
-Private health cover is low at approximately 48% of the total population (around 2,670 people), compared to 56.7% in Greater Melbourne and a national average of 55.7%.
+A variety of health conditions affect both younger and older age groups.
+Private health cover is low, at approximately 48% of the total population (~2,670 people), compared to Greater Melbourne's 56.7% and the national average of 55.7%.

 The most prevalent medical conditions are arthritis (14.1%) and mental health issues (10.5%).
-Conversely, 51.2% of residents report no medical ailments, lower than the 72.6% in Greater Melbourne.
-Working-age population faces notable health challenges due to elevated chronic condition rates.
-The area has a higher proportion of seniors aged 65 and over at 46.0% (2,566 people), compared to 15.1% in Greater Melbourne.
-Health outcomes among seniors present some challenges, with national rankings broadly similar to the general population.
+Conversely, 51.2% of residents report being free from medical ailments, lower than Greater Melbourne's 72.6%.
+Working-age individuals face notable health challenges due to high chronic condition rates.
+The area has a higher proportion of seniors aged 65 and over, at 47.2% (2,633 people), compared to Greater Melbourne's 15.1%.
+Health outcomes among seniors present some challenges, aligning with national rankings for the general population.

 Frequently Asked Questions - Health